9:45 a.m. to 11:00 a.m.

 - Moderator: Angela Cleveland, AICP, Senior Economic Development Planner, Merrimack Valley Planning Commission, MA

-G5: Reconnecting US Route 1 to People
+G5: Reconnecting US Route 1 to People - PRESENTATION

 The Community Connectivity Program, part of Let’sGoCT! transportation program, improves accommodations for bicyclists and pedestrians in urban, suburban, and rural community centers.
 One component of the program offers towns and cities assistance to conduct a road safety audit along bike and pedestrian corridors and at intersections to make conditions safer and more accommodating for pedestrians and cyclists.
 CM: 1.25.